discordjs/guide/guide/commando/first-command.md

 ## Creating your run method

-The next thing we're going to need is a `run` method.
+The next thing you're going to need is a `run` method.
 This should go right below the constructor for the command.
 Inside, you'll return a message:

 ```js
 module.exports = class MeowCommand extends Command {